Skip to main content

 Breaking Out the Box with the Evie Tumlin Memorial Fund for Region 9 Adult Amateurs

 I started 2024 with a clear vision for us.
 I was going to seek every and all opportunities to expand my dressage knowledge.
-As part of that journey I applied and was awarded the Evie Tumlin grant and I was jumpstarted in my quest.
-Unfortunately, just shortly after this fabulous news, I found out two major setbacks.
+As part of that journey, I applied and was awarded the Evie Tumlin grant and I was jumpstarted in my quest.
+Unfortunately, just shortly after this fabulous news, I found out about two major setbacks.

-Luckily, I surround myself with the best community and support system and was motivated to keep going.
+Luckily, I surrounded myself with the best community and support system and was motivated to keep going.
 I found strength in JJ Tate’s story and knew that the right answer was to take TDF’s grant opportunity despite this setback.
 The dressage community is absolutely amazing.

 My trainer, Reginia Milliken (Cuvee Dressage), quickly sprung into action and scheduled a trip down to Florida for a week at KYB Dressage with her trainer Yvonne Barteau.
 We started the journey from Louisiana on an early Monday morning loading up Max and her two horses.
-We arrived at the KYB Farm around 4:30pm Monday afternoon and settled in the horses.
+We arrived at the KYB Farm around 4:30 pm Monday afternoon and settled in the horses.
 I really enjoyed walking around the farm and taking in the beautiful rolling hills with Max.
 It was such a nice opportunity to break and breathe with Max knowing the journey I would be taking with a double mastectomy just the following week.
-In our busy lives, its hard to find the time to spend hours on end grazing with your horse.
+In our busy lives, it's hard to find the time to spend hours on end grazing with your horse.

 Tuesday morning we started our training week.
-We started out the day auditing a KYB working student on her Grand Prix mount.
+We started the day auditing a KYB working student on her Grand Prix mount.
 Yvonne walked the student through some suppling exercises at the walk that immediately lit up light bulbs for me.
 It’s always the walk.

 I sat and watched several more lessons throughout the morning including watching Regina work on her own Grand Prix mount, learning more and more from every lesson.
 Yvonne has an innate ability to see balance on the horse that I had never quite seen.
 She could see where the horses’ weight was by percentage on all four feet.
 Often encouraging the riders to help adjust that weight distribution to help the horses with the different movements which always showed a lovely result after doing so.

 On Thursday morning, I started the day again getting to watch the young student on the Grand Prix horse followed by several more Adult Amateur riders and their horses, picking up more and more with each lesson.
 By the time Max and I got ready again, Yvonne was ready to really dig deep into Max.
-She even jumped on a few minutes to really feel Max to better help me understand where he is and where our boxes are.
+She even jumped on a few minutes to feel Max to better help me understand where he is and where our boxes are.
 A huge takeaway from this lesson was that I had done an excellent job developing this young horse to work in the box (he started out like a grumpy horse at three with legs everywhere), but now we need to break out of the box.
-We need to find flexibility and full body bend in order to move into Second and Third Level movements.
+We need to find flexibility and full body bend to move into Second and Third Level movements.
 We left with homework to focus first on getting into his poll for big releases first and then move that flexibility and relaxation throughout his body.

 On Friday, my trainer and I enjoyed a long trip home together both buzzing with excitement on new exercises and enthusiasm on all the horses.